 Which countries have made remarkable progress towards 90:90:90?

 In Africa, Botswana is close to reaching the 90-90-90 target for testing, treatment and viral suppression.
 Botswana was the first country on the African continent to provide free antiretroviral treatment to people with HIV, starting in 2002.
 Furthermore it has achieved its level of coverage when providing treatment to people with CD4 cell counts below 350 cells/mm³, even before moving to providing treatment for everyone diagnosed with HIV infection.

 Previous international reviews of treatment cascade performance have shown that northern European countries and Australia have made the greatest progress towards reaching the 90-90-90 target.

-At the last International AIDS Conference, it was reported that Switzerland, Australia, the UK, Denmark and the Netherlands were well on their way to achieving this target.
+Switzerland, Australia, the UK, Denmark and the Netherlands were well on their way to achieving this target.
 In each case, easily attainable improvements in the rate of diagnosis or treatment initiation should allow these countries to reach the goal.